s7manth/digital-garden/_ldocs/bookshelf.md

 title: Bookshelf
 id: bookshelf
 permalink: /bookshelf
+publish: false
 ---

 # Bookshelf (Library + Antilibrary)

-I enjoy reading books as much as I hate the seemingly indefinite reading slump that we all have experienced.
-While we are at it, the following is a collation of books I have read, and books I want to read.
+I enjoy reading books as much as I hate the seemingly indefinite slump that we all have experienced.
+The following is a collation of books I have read, and books I want to read.

-Have any suggestions?
-Reach out [here](mailto:syalamarty002@gmail.com?subject=Hey, Sumanth!)!